-CASRAM (Chemical Accident Statistical Risk Assessment Model) lies at the core of the analysis for PAD determination for the ERG2012 and is the key tool we employ for both constructing accident scenarios and executing consequence models.
+CASRAM (Chemical Accident Statistical Risk Assessment Model) lies at the core of the analysis for PAD determination for the ERG2016 and is the key tool we employ for both constructing accident scenarios and executing consequence models.
 CASRAM predicts hazardzone distributions (i.e., areas in which a threshold chemical concentration is exceeded) and/or affected populations resulting from releases associated with hazardous materials transportation or storage.
 The model uses a variety of statistical data for hazardous materials releases and an extensive meteorological database to statistically generate and analyze release scenarios.
 For a given health effect (injury, fatality, etc.), hazard-zone distributions are generated stochastically through Monte Carlo sampling of accident scenario parameters (time, location, release amount, meteorology, etc.) and detailed consequence modeling of the hypothetical releases.
 CASRAM is specifically designed for the statistical analysis of hazardous material release problems.
 It is this feature, in particular, that separates CASRAM from many other hazardous material release models such as ALOHA (Jones et al. 2013; NOAA 2014) and SCIPUFF (Sykes et al. 1998).
 Rather than specifying a deterministic measure of risk, CASRAM determines the distribution of possible outcomes, thus allowing identification of the probability of a particular consequence within the limits of the statistical data.

-CASRAM is primarily a routing-based risk assessment model that requires shipment attributes (e.g., materials, containers) and shipment routes as inputs.
+CASRAM was developed as primarily a routing-based risk assessment model that requires shipment attributes (e.g., materials, containers) and shipment routes as inputs.
 It provides distributions of affected persons as outputs (e.g., Brown et al. 2001).
-However, it is equally applicable to a geographically based incident distribution system.
+However, it is equally applicable to a geographically based incident distribution system such as we employ in the ERG analysis.
 A geographically based system is required for the ERG analysis because the Table must reflect releases that occur anywhere in North America.
 The statistical accident scenario analysis (see Figure 2.1) combines the shipment profile information discussed in Section 2.2, meteorological observations from a preprocessed meteorological database, and statistical information from the HMIS database to provide a large distribution of incidents.
 These incidents are then modeled by using the consequence models within CASRAM.
 The overall goal of this analysis is to identify the distributions of safe distance (i.e., hazard zone length) associated with the transport within North America of all materials that are given in the Table.
 The PADs and IIDs in the Table are the 90th-percentile values of these safe-distance distributions.

-This section first discusses the statistical scenario analysis and then the meteorological database used in the ERG2012 study.
+This section first discusses the statistical scenario analysis and then the meteorological database used in the ERG2016 study.
 The emission rate modeling and dispersion modeling within CASRAM, which make up the consequence modeling effort to determine PADs, are then outlined.
+We also describe a series of experiments to determine reactivity of the released chemicals with natural materials that provided critical data for use in chemical deposition modeling we incorporated in this analysis cycle.